scribd/Weaver/Documentation/Migration_from_0.11.+_to_0.12.+.md

 With 0.12.+:

-This build build phase should now be written like the following:
+This build phase should now be written like the following:

 ```bash
 weaver swift --project-path $PROJECT_DIR/$PROJECT_NAME --input-path "*.swift" --input-path "**/*.swift" --output-path output/relative/path